dennesabing/scaleup-admin-heroui/NOTES.md

 ## Phase 2: Core CRM Features

+- [ ] Organization
+  - [ ] launch the modal to for add organization flow during onboarding process
+  - [ ] flow to add new team and team members

 - [ ] Customer Management
   - [ ] Customer listing with search and filters
   - [ ] Customer details view